chooper/twitter-repeater/README.md

 2. Go to [Twitter's Developer page](https://dev.twitter.com/apps) and create a new application
 3. Configure your repeater app with the Oauth credentials twitter gave you
     1. `cp .env.sample .env` and fill in the environment variables
-4. Install dependencies: `pip install -r requirements.txt` (consider using a virtualenv)
+4. Install dependencies (consider a virtualenv): `pip install -r requirements.txt`
 5. Test that it works: `source .env ; ./repeater.py`
-6 Add a cronjob to run the bot:
+6. Add a cronjob to run the bot:

   ```
   */10     *       *       *       *       /path/to/repeater/repeater.py
   ```